karl-zylinski/odin-dod-benchmarks/README.md

 - Array of Structures
 - Separately heap allocated elements

-Note that in the `soa` benchmark the benchmark is re-run several times with bigger and bigger amounts of "extra data" in each array element.
+Note that in the `soa` benchmark is re-run several times with bigger and bigger amounts of "extra data" in each array element.

 ## Running the tests